-Medical negligence and injuries to patients by surgeons are quite common in Canada- the one reason why Canadians do not sue doctors is because they some how feel that they are getting free healthcare, so their expectations from Canadian doctors are less.
+Medical negligence and injuries to patients by surgeons are quite common in Canada- the one reason why Canadians do not sue doctors is that they somehow feel that they are getting free healthcare, so their expectations from Canadian doctors are less.

-Like most things in Canada, there is little transparency and the medical establishement rarely acknowledges these errors.
+Like most things in Canada, there is little transparency and the medical establishment rarely acknowledges these errors.
 In most cases, it is stated that a review will be conducted and an anti-septic bandage is applied to sooth the public.
 Most cases of medical injuries and negligence are hidden away and invisible from the masses.
-Even when malpractice cases ocur, the financial awards are minuscle and never include lifetime costs- thus medical insurance for Canadian doctors is also very low (Robinson 2008).
+Even when malpractice cases occur, the financial awards are minuscule and never include lifetime costs- thus medical insurance for Canadian doctors is also very low (Robinson 2008).

 Funding of the Program

 So who pays for the Canadian healthcare?
 There is a myth of gigantic proportions perpetrated by the Canadian Government that Healthcare is Free for Canadians.
 This is a major Lie.
 While it is true that the major funding for all healthcare services comes from the federal government, one has to ask is where does the government get its MONEY?
 Well, it comes from taxes.

 Canadians are some of the most highly taxed people on this planet- there is absolutely nothing free in the Canadian healthcare system.
 On average, a working Canadian will pay anywhere from $4,000-$9,000 each year just for healthcare.
 The amount of taxes depend on the salary.